nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Structured**: Pertaining to the highly organized and systematic arrangement of components within the nanoparticle arrays.

-### Expanded Definition and Usage\nNanoparticle arrays are critically important in the field of nanotechnology for their ability to impart control over inter-particle interactions and spatial distribution.
+### Expanded Definition and Usage:
+Nanoparticle arrays are critically important in the field of nanotechnology for their ability to impart control over inter-particle interactions and spatial distribution.
 This precision allows for the exploration and exploitation of quantum and surface plasmonic effects in photonic applications, enhanced catalytic activity in chemical reactions, and targeted therapeutic delivery in medicine.
 The arrays can be fabricated using a variety of top-down and bottom-up approaches, including lithography, self-assembly, and chemical vapor deposition.
 In research, these arrays are used to study fundamental interactions at the nanoscale, while in industry, they are leveraged to develop advanced sensors, high-efficiency solar cells, and next-generation electronic components.